 AM broadcast radio needs 20KHz per station.
 SSB radio needs 5KHz.
-CW needs zero, in principle.
-A CW transmission is like a laser: all the power is concentrated on a single color hue, while SSB is a white light that spreads energy thin on all possible colors.
+In principle, CW needs zero.
+CW transmission is like a laser: all the power is concentrated on a single color hue, while SSB is like white light, spread thin over all colors.

 In order to hear Morse code, the receiver must be slightly off-tune.
-For example, if the transmission is made at 9998.0KHz, the receiver could be e.g. at 9998.8Khz.
+For example, if the transmission is made at 9998.0KHz, the receiver should be tuned at e.g. 9998.8Khz.
 The product of the local carrier (known as BFO) and the remote signal generates 800Hz tones (9998800 minus 9998000).
 Receiving at 9997.2KHz would work as well.

 The math is exactly the same as if the radio was receiving a pure 800Hz tone over SSB.
 In CW, the standard is to take the incoming signal as if it were upper sideband (USB).
 The CW signal comes in 9998.0Khz, so the hypothetical carrier, that we should set our BFO onto, is 9997.2KHz.

 The CQ guy is transmitting at 9998.0Khz, but he must also receive in an offset frequency in order to hear audio.
 Let's say he prefers 1000Hz tones, so he tunes his radio to 9997KHz.
 But he will only hear 1000Hz tones if the responder transmits on 9998.0KHz as well.
 If the responder does the math wrong and transmits in 9998.8KHz, the CQ guy will hear unpleasant 1800Hz beeps.

 Modern CW radios can be configured a "spot tone", meaning the desired beep pitch.
 The display shows the center CW frequency, and the receiver is automatically offset.
 The only thing the operator must do is to fine-tune the frequency while pressing the SPOT button until the local beep has the same pitch as the received Morse beeps.